munafio/chatify/README.md

 [![License](https://poser.pugx.org/munafio/chatify/license)](https://packagist.org/packages/munafio/chatify)

 # Chatify Laravel Package
-It is a Laravel package to add a complete real-time chat system to your application with one command line.
+A Laravel package that allows you to add a complete user messaging system into your new/existing Laravel application with only a few easy steps.

 # Requirements
 - PHP >=5.3.2.